 Finding The Right Payment ProcessorA business that’s looking for high risk merchant accounts should seek certain qualities.
 Find a company with a track record of success who can walk you through the steps in the application process.
 If your website is losing money because your credit card processing has been put on hold, then you’ll need to get an account fast.
 PayKings works directly with you to streamline the application process and get your business up and running quickly.
 With an aggregate high risk merchant account, the funds from a transaction are sent to the account provider, like Stripe, and then are deposited into the merchant’s bank account.
 Beware of changing regulations with major payment processing companies.
 They often adjust their rules and can make changes they deem necessary without your consent.

-Chances are if you were dropped from one of the major aggregate high risk merchant account providers, like Stripe, it is only a matter of time before you are dropped from the others.
+Looking for a Stripe high risk merchant account?
+There are plenty of high risk merchant account providers to choose from.
+But, chances are if you were dropped from one of the major aggregate merchant account providers, it is only a matter of time before you are dropped from the others.
 For this reason, it is best to seek out a high risk merchant account payment processor that has great relationships with several banks.
 It’s even better when that merchant processor has an in-house underwriting team.
 They help you organize your documents and present your application to the bank.
 Afterward, you’ll be able to connect a payment gateway, and accept online payments.
 Unlike Stripe, some companies ensure you’re ecommerce store has the account you need.
 At PayKings, we can help get your account fast.
 So if you need Stripe credit card processing solutions, contact us for sustainable high risk merchant accounts.